Guides

 Reporting on your progress is an essential part of your net zero strategy.
 The main way to do this is to conduct an annual carbon emissions assessment so you can track your YOY progress.

 In the interim, you can also track your progress on key emissions reduction initiatives.
-For example, if one of your initiatives is to switch to renewable energy across all your office locations by a certain date, you may wish to report monthly or quarterly on how you’re progressing towards that goal (e.g. 50% complete, or on track/ off track).
+For example, if one of your initiatives is to switch to renewable energy across all your office locations by a certain date, you may wish to report monthly or quarterly on how you’re progressing towards that goal (e.g. 50% complete, or on track/off track).

 There are select cases where you may find you need to adjust your original targets, including:

 1. The nature of your business changes significantly, rendering your original targets as irrelevant to your industry or operations.
-E.g. if your main product line or service offering changes.

-2. You find you’re significantly outperforming your interim targets and therefore realise your initial targets were not ambitious enough.
+1. You find you’re significantly outperforming your interim targets and therefore realise your initial targets were not ambitious enough.

-3. Intensity targets used (e.g. level of production/ output) no longer accurately reflect the way your business is operating, meaning the relationship of these targets to emissions reductions are largely meaningless.
-E.g. Your original targets tracked revenue produced from a certain product/ service but you later significantly changed your prices.
+2. Intensity targets used (e.g. level of production/ output) no longer accurately reflect the way your business is operating, meaning the relationship of these targets to emissions reductions are largely meaningless.

 Step 6: Offset your remaining emissions